StackStorm/st2docs/docs/source/reference/packs.rst

     libraries are used from your pack's dependent libraries without concern for the dependencies, a runtime error might be happen when these are incompatible with your pack's libraries.

-    The libraries which are specified in the ``requirements.txt`` are prioritize to be loaded over
+    The libraries which are specified in the ``requirements.txt`` are prioritized to be loaded over
     |st2|'s ones.
 Therefore it's better to write every libraries, with specifying version, that are
     called directly or indirectly in your pack's ``requirements.txt``.